joserocha3/pablorocha.me/_posts/firebase-storage-react-dropzone-2.md

 ![firebase create web app](/assets/blog/firebase-storage-react-dropzone-2/firebase-uploaded.png)

 We have come a long way, now go ahead and implement this into your project.
-However, every project is unique so feel free to [reach to me](https://pablorocha.me/contact) if you hit any road blocks.
+However, every project is unique so feel free to [reach out to me](https://pablorocha.me/contact) if you hit any road blocks.